Benjamin André

-Benjamin Michel Édouard André (born 3 August 1990) is a French professional footballer who plays as a central and defensive midfielder for club Lille, for which he serves as the captain.
+Benjamin Michel Édouard André (born 3 August 1990) is a French professional footballer who plays for and captains club Lille.
+He plays as either a central or defensive midfielder.

 Club career

 Ajaccio

 André was with the Corsica-based club Ajaccio since he was 16 years old, joining the club as an academy player after arriving from his hometown of Nice in Provence-Alpes-Côte d'Azur.
 After gaining notice playing on the club's under-18 side, he was promoted to the senior squad for the 2008–09 season, despite being only 17 years old at the time of the promotion.
 André appeared sparingly early on in the season making his debut on 22 August 2008 against Sedan appearing as a substitute in a 1–1 draw.
 He earned his first start in a Coupe de France match on 22 November 2008 against amateur side Bagnols Pont playing 120 minutes.
 The match went into a penalty shootout with the young André converting Ajaccio's final shootout goal ensuring the club's advancement to the next round.

 Five days later, he made his first league start in a 2–0 defeat to Boulogne.
 Throughout the season, his starts increased and, despite Ajaccio's inconsistent play, became an instant revelation helping the club reach the Round of 16 of the Coupe de France.
 He scored his first career goal of the season on the final match day of the season against Châteauroux in a 2–1 loss.
 His best season with Ajaccio was the 2013–14 Ligue 1 season.
 Although Ajaccio were relegated, he provided four goals and five assists across all competitions.